iolosquires/auto-pd/readme.md

 ### Dependencies

 * Must be run from discoverer1 server.
-* Folder for search output needs to exist before this script is run.
+* Folder for search output needs to exist on proteinchem before this script is run.
 * PD 2.4 needs to be running on at least one person's account for this script to work.

 ### Installing

 * Add the location of the script to the setup.txt file
+* Add to age-of-files.txt the age of the files in days.

 ### Executing program

-* Double click on "main.bat"
+* Double click on "main.bat".
+Results files will appear in the proteinchem folder once the search is complete.

 ## Authors